EuropePMC/techblog/drafts/2018-02-22-importance-of-software-testing-in-ci-cd.md

 Schedule and Execution – Jenkins

-Automation scripts [browser-based] scripts can be developed in any language and it is not mandatory to use the same technology that the Development team uses.
+Automation scripts (browser-based) can be developed in any language and it is not mandatory to use the same technology that the Development team uses.

 ## User Acceptance Testing (UAT)